-Cruises are using quarantine ships to isolate coronavirus-positive crew members
+Cruises are using quarantine ships to isolate covid-positive crew

 “If the ship does not have enough space to isolate and quarantine their crew, they should have a protocol for managing these cases, which might include transferring crew to offshore locations or other ships,” she wrote.

-A passenger on Harmony of the Seas whose young daughter tested positive for the coronavirus posted a video on TikTok under the name “Cruising With Covid” and said that more than 100 crew members were transferred.
+A passenger on Harmony of the Seas whose young daughter tested positive for the coronavirus posted a video on TikTok under the name “Cruising With Covid” and said more than 100 crew were transferred.
 When someone replied with an allegation that it was fake, the passenger included more of his footage — set to the theme of “Titanic.”

 @cruisingwithcovid